 I sat by the window & thought deeply about the people and how they have adapted to the weather.
-For a few days, we hadn’t left the room, leaving was on a needs basis and we had nowhere that important to go to; how could it be so cold I wondered.
+For a few days, my wife & I hadn’t left the room which was on a needs basis and we had nowhere that important to go to; how could it be so cold I wondered.
 I thought the freezer was cold but you know that a fleeting moment to get something from it is not quite the same when the whole place is as chilly as the freezer.
 Although, the Apartment had heaters & heated floors yet somehow I could feel the depth of the cold.
 No wonder people without adequate clothing and heating froze to death.
 Then I wondered about the first settlers and how Winter must have shaped their lives.

 A large contingent of people traveled North, I imagine they saw a land filled with wonder and beauty & then winter came.
 I hope they got to this beautiful land in Summer and then gradually descended into Winter.
 If like us on this trip, they went from the Summer of Africa to the Winter of Europe then it would have been a disaster.
 Many must have died in those primitive conditions of ancient times.

 To survive they must have been forced to cooperate, work and warm together.
 No one could survive all alone; even if one had the means to keep warm, he was compelled by compassion to help others otherwise, he’d end up all alone before Winter ended.